 - East Harlem

-Hunts Point is the most dangerous neighborhood in NYC in 2022.
-Located in the Bronx Hunts Point is one of the bad parts of New York due to the prostitution and drug issues that run rampant in the area.
+The most dangerous neighborhood in NYC is Hunts Point.
+Located in the Bronx, Hunts Point is one of the bad parts of New York due to the prostitution and drug issues that run rampant in the area.
 Your chance of being a victim in Hunts Point is about 1 in 22.
 Of most concern, sexual assault cases are rising in Hunts Point, making it an unsafe place to visit.

 The average violent crime rate is about 1,944 per 100,000 people, and the average crime rate is about 4,557 per 100,000 people.
 Whether you’re visiting New York City or planning a move, it’s best to keep away from Hunts Point if you can do so during your visit or residency in the city.

-Brownsville has had a long history of being one of the bad parts of New York.
-It’s the highest in homicide, drug-related deaths, and murder.
+Brownsville is another one of the most dangerous neighborhoods in NYC.
+The area has had a long history of being one of the bad parts of New York, with a high rate of homicides, drug-related deaths, and murder.
 With a murder rate of nearly four times the average in New York, it’s clear to see why Brownsville is an area you should steer clear of in the city.
 The crime rate is not worth the risk for the average human being in New York.